All Information about Moustache Parakeet

 A balanced diet is important to keep parrots healthy and active.
 Seasonal fruits and vegetables should be given on daily basis.

 Always wash and dry before serving pet birds.
-Orange, Apple, Strawberries, Melon are the favorite fruits of Moustache parrots.
+Apple, Guava, Melon, and orange are the favorite fruits of Moustache parrots.

 1/4 cup of pelleted food should also be provided to birds.
 Add some other treats such as corn, boiled egg, boiled rice, and sprouts on weekly basis.